PROFILE

 minister concentrates principally on

-coordinating and implementing economic policy.
+coordinating and implementing the 2007

-However, political dialogue is much freer
+However, political dialogue is much freer today

-today than prior to 1990, especially due to the
+than prior to 1990, especially due to the

 opposition press, which vocalizes its criticism